-Two years after a foreign national’s Form I-526 has been approved by United States Citizenship and Immigration Services (USCIS), he or she must submit Form I-829, Petition by Entrepreneur to Remove Conditions.
+Two years after a foreign national’s Form I-526 has been approved by the United States Citizenship and Immigration Services (USCIS), he or she must submit Form I-829, Petition by Investor to Remove Conditions on Permanent Resident Status.
 Specifically, this form must be filed within the last 90 days of the investor’s two-year conditional residency period.
 Failure to submit this form within this timeframe may jeopardize a foreign investor’s ability to gain lawful permanent resident status.

-An I-829 Petition must prove to USCIS that the investor has met all the requirements of the EB-5 Program.
-Once the I-829 Petition is approved by USCIS, an investor and his or her qualified family members will be awarded lawful permanent resident status.
+An I-829 petition must prove to the USCIS that the investor has met all the requirements of the EB-5 program.
+Once the I-829 petition is approved by the USCIS, an investor and his or her qualified family members will be awarded lawful permanent resident status.

 To demonstrate that a new commercial enterprise was established, the investor will need to provide federal tax returns that document the enterprise’s existence.